 For years, cybercriminals have targeted telecom operators because they maintain and manage vital communications infrastructure that is used to transport and store vast quantities of private and sensitive data.
 Cyber-attacks on the telecom industry in particular, have risen dramatically in recent years as technology has advanced and our world has evolved to become more connected.

-In this article, we hope to shed light on the threats that the telecommunications sector is facing and explain how providers can defend their digital environments and key infrastructure from possible cyber-attacks.
+In this article, we hope to shed light on the cyber security threats that the telecommunications sector is facing.
+Also, explain how providers can defend their digital environments and key infrastructure from possible cyber-attacks

 For starters, the global telecom services industry was estimated to be worth $1,657.7 billion in 2020 and $1,707.96 billion in 2021.
 Telecom operators build and run sophisticated networks and store enormous volumes of sensitive data in order to fulfill our communications demands.
 Due to the combination of these two incentives, cyber thieves are highly attracted to the industry.